NicholasPeterson/NPReorderableTableView/README.md

 --
 **1: Instantiate and make visible**

-Init and add the custom TableView as you would a regular UITableView.
-You also use this class in Interface Builder.
+Init and add the NPReorderableTableView as you would a regular UITableView.
+You may also use this class in Interface Builder.
 ```objective-c
 - (void)setupTableView {
         self.tableView = [[NPReorderableTableView alloc] initWithFrame:self.view.bounds];